mscheltienne/meg-tests/tutorials/stimulation/README.rst

 Stimulation
 -----------

-The tutorials below are showcases how to use the stimulation systems available on the MEG platform at Campus Biotech.
+The tutorials below showcase how to use the stimulation systems available on the MEG platform at Campus Biotech.